Woman taking an online alcohol assessment using her laptop computer and headphones.

 • Conduct a phone or video conference interview with a professional evaluator: 40–50 minutes.

-• Stand by for the evaluator to send a copy of your report: in most cases, two business days (or sooner if you request a rush order service).
+• Stand by for the evaluator to send a copy of your report: in most cases, five business days (or sooner if you request a rush order service).

-There are three possible outcomes of an alcohol assessment.
+There are three possible outcomes of a virtual alcohol assessment.
 The evaluation can conclude the following:

 Knowledgeable substance abuse evaluators may also help a person find good quality support meetings, education, blogs, or therapists to help them deal with any underlying issues that may contribute to their misuse of alcohol or other substances.